 - Current Ohio State license as a registered nurse and evidence of malpractice insurance. - Grade-point average of 3.00 on a 4.00 scale for all previous college work. - Three (3) letters of reference from a recent employer; a member of the nursing profession; a former faculty member. - Miller Analogies Test taken within the last five years with a minimum score of 50 or Graduate Record Exam (GRE) taken within the last five years.
-During the past three years, the range of GRE scores has been: verbal 400-614, quantitative 400:695, and analytical 400-640. - 300-word essay describing professional goals. - · Interview with selected faculty members and submission of a portfolio. - Computer skills.
+During the past three years, the range of GRE scores has been: verbal 400-614, quantitative 400-695, and analytical 400-640. - 300-word essay describing professional goals. - Interview with selected faculty members. - Computer skills